Bold black text on a white background that reads "TRUSTED MENTORSHIP."

 Every path Kim has taken has led her here—equipped, passionate, and deeply committed to pouring into the generations rising behind her.

 For her, mentorship isn’t a side role.
 It’s a calling.
-And she absolutely loves it!
+And she absolutely LOVES it!